-The Art of Mandala – Matrix Reloaded
+The Art of Mandala – An Artistic Road Towards Enlightenment

 The art of the mandala is like a secret language of the soul.
 It represents both a map of the cosmos and the soul’s progress through meditation toward enlightenment.
 With an unlimited wealth of motifs and symbolic allusions, mandalas are an indication of our inner or outer experience of the world.
 Its symbolism unites times and cultures.
 Once you have traversed the circle, it begins anew, only on a slightly higher spiritual level.

 A mandala, which literally means “circle”, is a geometric arrangement of symbols.
-In a mandala everything is organized into a rational scheme representing certain relationships.
+In a mandala, everything is organized into a rational scheme representing certain relationships.
 It is laid out on a grid pattern, in a circular form, combining squares and circles.
 Mandalas are symbols of the cosmic elements, models for visualizations, or aids to meditation on the transcendental.
 In Buddhism, a mandala is a visual representation of the sacred universe.
 Thus, mandalas combine representation and an extreme form of symbolism.
 Although mandalas appear in many cultures and regions, here we will focus on the Buddhist mandala.

 Vajrayana – Thunderbolt or a Diamond Vehicle